 In terms of ride quality, the Focus is acceptable, but it's also nothing to write home about.
 Typical undulations and speed bumps are felt through the cabin but to a tolerable degree.
 It's otherwise mostly steady and smooth once on the move.
 This is a result of the tauter-sprung underpinnings the Focus utilizes to be so fun, which usually comes at some cost to comfort.
 Still, the Blue Oval seems to have the balance generally right here.

 The Ford Focus's gas mileage estimates are on par for an FWD car in the compact segment.
 The 1.0-liter turbo-four engine, when paired with the manual gearbox, boasts the best-claimed gas mileage figures of 30/40/34 mpg on the city/highway/combined cycles.
 With the 2.0-liter nat-asp four-cylinder engine and the auto gearbox, the SE returns 26/38/31 mpg on those same cycles.
-The extra equipment means more weight for the SEL and Titanium models, and sees the Ford Focus's mpg figures drop to 24/34/28 mpg for these trims.
+The extra equipment means more weight for the SEL and Titanium models and sees the Ford Focus mpg ratings drop to 24/34/28 mpg for these trims.
 With its 12.4-gallon gas tank topped up, the Focus should see around 420 miles in its most efficient guise before running empty.

 Ford hasn't quite caught on to the notion of developing a premium interior in a sub-premium segment.
-The Focus Hatchbacks interior is one of the dreariest in the class, with lots of gray, scratchy plastics all over.
-That said, the dash layout is simple and easy to use and understand, and, if you select the right trim level, you'll get Ford's intuitive and easy to use SYNC 3 infotainment system with a touchscreen, Apple CarPlay, and Android Auto integration.
+The Focus Hatchbacks' interior is one of the dreariest in the class, with lots of gray, scratchy plastics all over.
+That said, the dash layout is simple and easy to use and understand, and, if you select the right trim level, you'll get Ford's intuitive and easy-to-use SYNC 3 infotainment system with a touchscreen, Apple CarPlay, and Android Auto integration.

 The driving position is great, low enough to sink into the car, but commanding enough to give great visibility.
 Up front there's also plenty of interior space.
 Sadly, that doesn't continue to the rear where the Focus hatch is one of the most cramped in class, with taller occupants finding legroom to be particularly tight.
-Trunk space is ample, though not extraordinary, with 23.3 cubic feet offered in the hatch, expanding to 43.9 cu.ft. with the 60/40-split rear seats folded down.
+Trunk space is ample, though not extraordinary, with 23.3 cubic feet offered in the hatch, expanding to 43.9 cu. ft. with the 60/40-split rear seats folded down.

 For the price of a new car like the Ford Focus, one expects to have the basic necessities equipped off the factory floor.
 The Focus ticks this box, for the most part.
 There are three trim lines presented for the 2018 Ford Focus Hatchback; the SE, SEL, and Titanium.
 The SE gets cruise control and an optional heated leather steering wheel, while SEL models get dual-zone climate control, and SYNC 3 as standard.
 The Titanium trim gets all SEL amenities, plus heated leather seats and shift lever, and remote start.
 Seven airbags are standard in every model with the driver getting a knee-protection airbag, too.
-Optional safety features on the Titanium includes blind-spot assist and a lane-keeping system.
+Optional safety features on the Titanium include blind-spot assist and a lane-keeping system.

-Both of the leading authorities in the USA's have evaluated the Ford Focus hatch.
+Both of the leading authorities in the USA have evaluated the Ford Focus hatch.
 The NHTSA's review of the Ford Focus for its crashworthiness resulted in a five-star overall rating.
 The IIHS's review of the Focus resulted in similar ratings, with the hatch earning top scores of Good for the majority of its tests.

 Check out some informative Ford Focus Hatchback video reviews below.